smnorris/bcfishpass/01_prep/barriers/04_pscis/README.md

     |              197656|             1800071  |                   |       SN | Match based on assessor comments |

-2. Force match of a PSCIS crossing to a stream (where no modelled crossing is present):
+2. Force match of a PSCIS crossing to a stream at a location where no modelled crossing is present by adding the PSCIS `stream_crossing_id` and the `linear_feature_id` of the matched stream.

     | stream_crossing_id | modelled_crossing_id | linear_feature_id | reviewer |                           notes         |